munificent/craftinginterpreters/book/statements-and-state.md

 ^code visit-variable

-It simply forwards to the environment which does the heavy lifting around making sure the variable is defined.
+This simply forwards to the environment which does the heavy lifting to make sure the variable is defined.
 With that, we've got rudimentary variables working.
 Try this out: